Dennis Hastert: Early life and early career

-Hastert was born on January 2, 1942, in Aurora, Illinois, the eldest of two sons of Naomi (née Nussle) and Jack Hastert.
+Hastert was born on January 2, 1942, in Aurora, Illinois, the elder of two sons of Naomi (née Nussle) and Jack Hastert.
 Hastert is of Luxembourgish and Norwegian descent on his father's side, and of German descent on his mother's.

 Hastert grew up in a rural Illinois farming community.
 His middle-class family owned a farm supply business and a family farm; Hastert bagged and hauled feed and performed farm chores.
 As a young man, Hastert also worked shifts in the family's Plainfield restaurant, The Clock Tower, where he was a fry cook.
 Hastert became a born-again Christian as a teenager, during his sophomore year of high school.
 Hastert attended Oswego High School, where he was a star wrestler and football player.

 Hastert briefly attended North Central College, but later transferred to Wheaton College, a Christian liberal arts college.
 Jim Parnalee, Hastert's roommate at North Central who transferred with him to Wheaton, was a Marine Corps Reserve member who in 1965 became the school's first student to be killed in Vietnam.
 Hastert continued to visit Parnalee's family each year in Michigan.
 Because of a wrestling injury, Hastert never served in the military.
 In 1964, Hastert graduated from Wheaton with a B.A. in economics.
 In 1967, he received his M.S. in philosophy of education from Northern Illinois University (NIU).
 In his first year of graduate school, Hastert spent three months in Japan as part of the People to People Student Ambassador Program.
 One of Hastert's fellow group members is Tony Podesta (then the president of the Young Democrats at University of Illinois at Chicago Circle).